bbenbboy/barista-professional/README.md

 Users should be able to:

 - See the motion of the website on each component
-- Able the hover each course image
+- Able to hover each course image

 ### Screenshot